This site was created at His request and is dedicated to His Teachings.

 Pratyahara

-The word pratyahara means “removal of the indriyas from material objects”.
-Pratyahara is the stage at which the aspirant learns to control the “tentacles” of the consciousness that are called indriyas in Sanskrit.
-This allows achieving the ability to see in subtle and subtlest layers of multidimensional space, as well as to exit from the material body into these layers and settle in them, accustoming oneself to their subtlety, tenderness, and purity.
+The word pratyahara means “removing the indriyas from material objects”.
+Pratyahara is the stage at which aspirants learn to control the “tentacles” of the consciousness which are called indriyas in Sanskrit.
+This allows one to achieve the ability to see in subtle and the subtlest layers of multidimensional space, as well as to exit from the material body into them and settle in them, accustoming oneself to their subtlety, tenderness, and purity.

 The concept of indriyas exists only in Indian spiritual culture.
-Europeans with their simplified and degraded religious ideas usually are not capable of grasping this kind of knowledge.
-Even in translations from Indian languages they substitute the word indriyas with the word senses; by doing this they completely reject the immense methodological significance of pratyahara concept and of principles of work at this stage.
+Europeans with their simplified, complicated, and degraded religious ideas usually are not capable of grasping this kind of knowledge.
+Even in translations from Indian languages they substitute the word indriyas with the word senses that has lost its original meaning; by doing this they completely reject the immense methodological significance of pratyahara concept and of principles of work at this stage.

-Krishna presented a fundamental knowledge about working with indriyas in the Bhagavad Gita.
-He said about the indriyas of vision, audition, smell, touch, proprioreception, and about those of the mind.
-And indeed: concentration of attention on an object through any organ of sense or through the mind is very similar to extending a tentacle to that object from the body.
-When we switch concentration to another object, we detach our indriyas and move them to it.
-In the same manner, the mind creates its own indriyas, when we think about something or someone.
-People with developed sensitivity can perceive other people’s indriyas that touch them.
-In some cases, such people can even see those indriyas and therefore can influence them.
+Krishna presented fundamental knowledge about working with the indriyas in the Bhagavad Gita.
+He was talking about the indriyas of vision, audition, smell, touch, proprioreception, and about those of the mind.
+And indeed: concentration on an object through any sense organ or with the mind is very similar to extending a tentacle to it from the body.
+When we switch concentration to another object, we detach and move our indriyas to it.

-Krishna said that man should learn is the ability to draw all his indriyas from the material world inwards, just like a tortoise retracts its paws and head into its shell.
-Then man should extend his indriyas into the Divine eons in order to embrace God with them, to draw himself to Him and to merge with Him.
-That is, our task on the spiritual Path is to direct the indriyas of the mind and then those of the consciousness — to God in order to merge with Him eventually.
+Krishna said that one of the things that man has learn is the ability to draw all the indriyas from the material world inwards, just as a tortoise retracts its paws and head into its shell.
+Then one has to extend the indriyas into the Divine eons in order to embrace God with them, to draw oneself to Him, and to merge with Him.

-Now Sathya Sai Baba — a contemporary Avatar and Messiah, an incarnation of God in human body — teaches about indriyas.
-Many of His books have been translated into Russian but in all of them the information about working with indriyas was lost due to inadequate translations.
+Now Sathya Sai Baba — our contemporary Messiah — also teaches about control over the indriyas.
+Many of His books have been translated into Russian but in all of them the information about working with the indriyas was lost due to inadequate translations.

 Dharana

-Dharana means maintaining proper concentration.
-Proper concentration means keeping one’s indriyas on God.
-In other words, this is a manifestation of man’s aspiration toward God, toward Merging with Him.
+Dharana means “maintaining proper concentration”.
+Proper concentration means keeping the indriyas on God.
+In other words, this is a real manifestation of our aspiration toward God, toward Mergence with Him.

-But God in the aspect of the Creator or Holy Spirit is inaccessible for the direct perception at this stage of apprenticeship.
+But God in the aspect of Creator or Holy Spirit is inaccessible for direct perception at this stage of apprenticeship.

 “If you can visualize the Image of the Teacher in your consciousness with the most complete clarity, you can transfer your consciousness into His, and thus act through His Power, as it were.
 But for this, you must visualize the Image of the Teacher with utmost precision, to the minutest detail, so that the Image does not flicker, suffer distortion or change Its outlines, as frequently happens.
 But if following the exercise of concentration one succeeds in invoking the steady Image of the Teacher, through this one may gain the greatest benefit for oneself, for those around one, and for the work.”
 [1] (Hierarchy: 90).

 “You may be asked how the entrance upon the path of Service is defined.
-Certainly, the first sign will be renunciation of the past and total aspiration toward the future.
-The second sign will be realization of the Teacher within the heart not because it is one’s ‘duty’, but because one cannot behave other way.
+Certainly, the first sign will be renunciation of the past and total aspiring toward the future.
+The second sign will be realization of the Teacher within the heart not because it is one’s “duty”, but because it is impossible otherwise.
 The third sign will be rejection of fear, for he who is armed by the Lord is invulnerable.
 The fourth will be non-condemnation, because he who strives into the future has no time to occupy himself with the refuse of yesterday.
 The fifth will be filling of the entire time with labor for the future.
 The sixth will be the joy of Service and completely offering oneself for the good of the world.
 The seventh will be spiritual aspiration toward the far-off worlds as a predestined path.
-According to these signs, you will discern spirit that is ready and manifested for Service.
+According to these signs you will discern a spirit that is ready and manifested for Service.
 He will understand where to raise the sword for the Lord, and his word will be from his heart.”
-[Hierarchy:196]
+(Hierarchy: 196).

-Those students, for whom working with Yidam does not bring immediate results, may benefit from practicing visualization.
-They may practice creating images that help develop chakras or visualize blissful pictures of communicating with living nature, etc. But only those images, which are filled with exultation of happiness, harmony, joy, subtlety, and bliss will make for one’s correct spiritual development.
+If work with Yidam does not bring immediate results, one may benefit from practicing visualization.
+They may practice creating images that help develop the chakras or visualize blissful pictures of communicating with living nature, etc. But only those images, which are filled with exultation of happiness, harmony, joy, subtlety, and bliss will make for one’s correct spiritual development.
 Corresponding types of paintings, musical compositions and art photography, etc. may also serve as an aid.

 Dhyana

-Dhyana is the stage of meditative training that leads one to Samadhi.
+Dhyana is the stage of meditative trainings that leads to Samadhi.

-Meditation is work of consciousness aimed at the development of consciousness on the path to the Perfection and to the Mergence with the Creator.
+Meditation is work of the consciousness aimed at the consciousness’ development along the path to Perfection and to the Mergence with the Creator.
 Meditation is practiced at three stages of the Patanjali’s scheme.

-At the dharana stage, students among other things, learn how to expand the consciousness in the most subtle and beautiful manifestations in the world of matter.
-By means of such attunement, they establish themselves in the sattva guna.
-(And through working with Yidam they may immediately come in contact with the Fiery manifestation of the Divine Consciousness and experience Samadhi).
+At the dharana stage, students, among other things, learn how to expand consciousness in the subtlest and the most beautiful that exists in the world of matter.
+By means of such attunement they establish themselves in sattva guna.

 At the dhyana stage, students work on increasing the “mass” of the consciousness and obtaining power in subtlety.

-At the next stage, their efforts are focused on interaction of the consciousness with the Consciousness of Universal God and on merging with Him.
+At the next stage, their efforts are focused on interaction of the individual consciousness with the Consciousness of Universal God and on merging with Him in His Infinity.

-At the dhyana stage, the meditative work is especially effective if it is performed on special places of power — areas on the Earth’s surface that have a special energetic impact on human beings.
+At the dhyana stage, meditative work is especially effective if it is performed at special places of power — areas on the Earth’s surface that have a special energy impact on human beings.
 Among the variety of them only those should be chosen that make for expanding of the consciousness in the subtlest eons.
-A correctly selected sequence of such places ensures that the most complex tasks of correct crystallization (i.e. quantitative growth) of consciousness can be solved easily and with little effort.
+A correctly selected subsequence of such places ensures that the most complex tasks of correct crystallization (i.e. quantitative growth) of the consciousness will be solved easily and with little effort.

-The structure of the human organism responsible for meditation is the lower bubble of perception (this term was introduced by Juan Matus; see [2,4] for details) the principal part of which is the anahata chakra, supplied with energy by the lower dantyan (a complex of the three lower chakras).
-This is why success of the work at this stage depends on the level of purity and development of the entire system of seven chakras, which is combined into one complex by the meridians that have been mentioned above.
+The structure of the human organism responsible for meditation is the lower bubble of perception (this term was introduced by Juan Matus) the principal part of which is the anahata chakra, supplied with energy by the lower dantyan (a complex of the three lower chakras).

-From the very beginning of meditative training until the absolute Victory of Merging with the Primordial Consciousness, one should always remember that the man’s main merit is measured by the level of the development of his spiritual heart.
-It is by spiritual heart that man can merge with God.
-Thus, it is the spiritual heart that man should develop and keep pure in every possible way.
-Everything said above allows one to take it not as a nice figure of speech or a metaphor, but as a quite practical knowledge and instruction.
+From the very beginning of meditative training until the absolute victory of Merging with the Primordial Consciousness, one must always remember that man’s main merit is measured by the level of the development of the spiritual heart.
+This is by what man can merge initially with God.
+This is why it is the spiritual heart that man should develop and keep pure in every possible way.
+Everything said above allows us to take it not as a nice figure of speech or a metaphor, but as a quite practical knowledge and instruction.

-The steps of the ladder of the spiritual ascent that we are discussing now are meant for teaching one how to position consciousness, first, in anahata, then to ensure the growth of anahata within the body and, after that, beyond it — within the cocoon, then within Earth and beyond the planet in the highest eons.
+The steps of the ladder of the spiritual ascent that we are discussing now are meant for teaching one how to position the consciousness, first, in cleansed anahata, then to ensure the growth of anahata within the body and then beyond it — within the cocoon, then within the Earth and beyond the planet in the highest eons.

 In this way we can grow ourselves as Love.
-God is Love, and one can merge with Him only after becoming a Great Love, a Great Soul of Love (Mahatma).
+God is Love; this is why one can merge with Him only after becoming Great Love, a Great Soul consisting of Love (Mahatma)!

-And there are no other ways of attaining Divinity, except for those fundamental steps that were describing here.
+And there are no other ways of developing Divinity, except for those fundamental steps that we are describing here.

 Samadhi

-This stage includes a range of highest spiritual achievements — from the first Samadhi to Mergence with the Primordial Consciousness in the Abode of the Creator.
+This stage includes a range of highest spiritual achievements — from the first Samadhi — up to Mergence with the Primordial Consciousness.

-The consciousness of the spiritual seeker prepared at the previous stages becomes capable of getting in contact with Consciousness of God in the highest eons.
-These first contacts give one a vivid novelty of bliss, which is what the term Samadhi denotes [6].
+The consciousness of the spiritual seeker prepared at the previous stages becomes capable of getting in contact with the Consciousness of God in the highest eons.
+These first contacts give one a vivid novelty of bliss, which is what the term Samadhi denotes.

-In contrast to Samadhi, Nirvana is one’s stable Mergence with the Consciousness of God, when the feeling of localized “I” disappears.
-The term Nirvana means complete burning away, i.e. losing the individuality in Mergence with God.
-In this state, an individual consciousness, having expanded and dissolved in God, feels itself as God.
+In contrast to Samadhi, Nirvana is a stable Mergence with the Consciousness of God in which the feeling of localized “I” disappears.
+The term Nirvana means “complete burning away”, i.e. losing the individuality through Mergence with God in the aspects of the Holy Spirit or the Creator.
+And this is what happens in reality.

-In the Bhagavad Gita, Krishna speaks about Samadhi and about the principal stages of Nirvana: Nirvana in Brahman (the Holy Spirit) and Nirvana in Ishvara (the Creator).
+In the Bhagavad Gita, Krishna speaks about Samadhi and about two principal stages of Nirvana: Nirvana in Brahman (the Holy Spirit) and Nirvana in Ishvara (the Creator).

-But in India, the term Nirvana became widely used by Buddhists since some time.
-Then this term along with Buddhism was “forced out” from India by Hindus.
-Instead of using the term Nirvana, Hindu schools started to expand the meaning of the term Samadhi by adding to it various prefixes (for example, nirvikalpa-samadhi).
-Various schools used these composite words, and because of this the meaning of term Samadhi became “diffused” and lost its unambiguity.
-Therefore, it makes sense to get back to accurate terminology introduced by God through Krishna.
+But in India, the term Nirvana became widely used by Buddhists at some point in time, and later on, this term along with Buddhism, was “forced out” from India by Hindus.
+Instead of using the term Nirvana, Hindu schools started to expand the meaning of the term Samadhi by adding to it various prefixes.
+Various schools used these composite words and because of this the term Samadhi became “diffused” and lost its unambiguity.
+This is why it makes sense to get back to accurate terminology that God introduced into spiritual culture through Krishna.

-So, in order to get from Samadhi (Contact) to Nirvana (Mergence), one has to have a large and strong individual consciousness, developed by preceding trainings.
+So, in order to get from Samadhi (Bliss of Contact) to Nirvana (Mergence) one has to have a large and strong consciousness, developed by preceding trainings.
 In addition to this, it has to be firmly established in Divine subtlety.

-One explores the highest eons one after another.
-Before starting exploring the next eon, one has to accumulate the power of consciousness for a long time.
-The only exception is the people who approached these stages in their previous incarnations and maintained the necessary amount of personal power and the level of the subtlety of consciousness.
+… One explores the highest eons of the Absolute one after another.
+Before starting exploring the next eon, one has to accumulate the power of the consciousness for a long time, sometimes for years, in order to be able to enter it and remain in it.
+The only exception is people who approached these stages in their previous incarnations and maintained the necessary amount of personal power and the level of the subtlety of the consciousness.